-Bring your child to Interactive Education Academy in Valrico, Florida for the special education services they need in order to achieve their goals.
-At our school, children receive traditional classroom instruction with an emphasis on hands-on learning.
+Bring your child to Interactive Education Academy in Valrico, Florida for our specialized curriculum, tailored to help students with exceptionalities succeed, both inside and outside the academic arena.
+At IEA, students receive traditional classroom instruction with an emphasis on hands-on learning.
 Whatever you need, however you learn, and wherever you choose to study, we are here to help!

 Quality Education for Children with Learning Disabilities

-To provide your child with a quality education, we utilize the most current curriculum and intervention programs from leading publishers, such as Pearson, McGraw Hill, and Prentice Hall.
+To provide your child with a quality education, we utilize the most current curriculum and intervention programs from leading publisher including Pearson, McGraw Hill, and Prentice Hall.

-Our teachers have extensive experience working with students who have learning disabilities/special needs.
+Our teachers have extensive experience working with students diagnosed with learning disabilities and other varying exceptionalities.

-At Interactive Education Academy, we serve students with a variety of learning disabilities.
+At Interactive Education Academy, we serve students with a variety of learning needs.

 Disabilities That Our School Services